rustielin/Blockchain-Notes/note5.md

 up.
 The block difficulty is inversely proportional to the time required to mine the previous 2016 blocks.

-How to Profit From Mining {#how-to-profit-from-mining .unnumbered}
+How to Profit From Mining
 =========================

 For the Bitcoin miner, the following equations are true.